Monarch to Open The Goodale School, Empowering Recovery and Academic Success for High School Boys

-“We know that young men have the best chance at successful recovery when they can commit to a program for a significant length of time,” said Philip Cummings, executive director.
+“We know that young men have the best chance at successful recovery when they can commit to a program for a significant length of time,” said Philip Cummings, M.Ed., academic director.
 “But recovery does not have to come at the expense of academic progress.
 At The Goodale School, we have created a place where young men can focus on both their recovery and academics.
 Each plays an important part in their long-term health, wellness and success in life.”

 “The Goodale School and Recovery Community is named in honor of Bob Goodale, a dedicated and visionary leader of the program and a passionate advocate for substance use disorder and recovery services,” noted Monarch’s President and CEO Dr. Peggy Terhune.
 “We are so pleased to honor his lifelong commitment to the recovery community in this way.”

 Goodale is a former chief executive officer of Harris Teeter, a grocery store chain operating in several South Atlantic states and the District of Columbia, and the former Deputy Secretary of the North Carolina Department of Commerce.
 He has served non-profit organizations in communities across the United States.